banisterious/obsidian-oneirometrics/ISSUES.md

 - UI and event handling for expand/collapse are under investigation.
 - Ongoing testing is focused on interactive elements, accessibility, and event delegation.
 - CSS refactoring is complete, with all styles organized into 14 focused components.
+- **Date Navigator Display Issue**: The DateNavigator calendar component isn't correctly displaying dots and stars for dream entries.
+While the calendar UI renders properly, it fails to show indicators for dream entries that exist in the system.
+See detailed documentation: [docs/developer/implementation/date-navigator-display-issue.md](docs/developer/implementation/date-navigator-display-issue.md)

 # Current Issues and Status